Create an app from scratchContribute

 Import dependencies

-npm i @lenra/app-server
+npm i @lenra/app

 We can now define two npm scripts: